miladjafary/JavaNetworkGame/README.md

 ## How to run the game as Client/Server game
-For running the game a client/server game, The following steps should be followed:
+For running the game as a client/server game, The following steps should be followed:

 1. Run ``game-server.jar``
 ```